 Jeff Prudhomme, Ph.D., is a Vice President and Fellow of the Interactivity Foundation.
 He joined the Foundation in 2002 and became a Vice President in 2009.
-His core activities include: participating in the overall guidance of the Foundation’s operations, supervising the Fellows’ project activities, planning and conducting training for educational uses of the Foundation’s discussion process, and conducting his own discussion projects.
+His core activities include: participating in the overall guidance of the Foundation’s operations, supervising the Fellows’ project activities, planning and participating in outreach and partnership activities with other organizations, conducting training for educational uses of the Foundation’s discussion process, and facilitating his own discussion projects.

 Prudhomme’s thinking has long pursued interdisciplinary intersections and the crossing of disciplinary boundary lines, especially as this enables the development of divergent approaches to complex topics.
 His interests lie in exploring the ways our basic concepts and presuppositions shape the ways we think and the ways we experience the world.
 His doctoral studies focused on the interconnections of philosophical and religious reflection in western thought.
 He received his Ph.D. and M.A. from the Religious Studies program of the University of Virginia.
 He completed other graduate studies during two years spent at the Ruhr-University in Bochum, Germany, under the auspices of a Fulbright scholarship.
 He graduated with a B.A. magna cum laude and Phi Beta Kappa from The University of the South.
 Prudhomme’s publications include a book exploring the theological significance of Martin Heidegger’s reflections on being, shorter articles and translations, as well as discussion guides and supporting materials for the Interactivity Foundation.